Rubberverse/qor-chyrp/README.md

 - This will be only used to reverse traffic to another web server such as Caddy that will terminate TLS, and in turn expose the service out to the world
 - You won't modify core Nginx configuration as it's already set in a good-enough, production-ready manner.
 Although you're free to modify entrypoint script to change that and customize the Dockerfile to your liking, it's self-documented with CLI commands so shouldn't be too hard.
 (Create GitHub issue if you need help!)

-## Build

-1. Clone this git repository: `git clone https://github.com/Rubberverse/qor-chyrp.git`.
-2. Enter the directory and move `nginx-fpm.Dockerfile` from qor-chyrp/debian to root of this directory: `mv qor-chyrp/debian/nginx-fpm.Dockerfile .`.
-3. Move contents of scripts and configs to root of this directory: `mv scripts/* .; mv configs/* .`.

-💁 If you want to mount your own nginx.conf, open `docker-entrypoint.sh` and comment out line 14 to prevent the entrypoint script from overwriting it.

-4. Make yourself accustomed to build arguments.
-5. Build the image with `podman build -f nginx-fpm.Dockerfile -t localhost/nginx:latest`.
-6. Use the image and make sure to customize Environmental Variables to your own liking.